metakirby5/.dots/README.md

     a file with the package's name in `.local/stowed`.
 For example, the `osx` package has the file `.local/stowed/osx`.
 This allows the `restow-dots` script to work.
+  - To prevent unexpected behavior, you should use the `--no-folding` flag with stow.

 Here's what you'll need...